hack-technicolor/hack-technicolor/docs/Unlock.md

 list server '<IP of DNS>'
 ```

-## VoIP Setup
+## VoIP Tweaks for Testra firmwares

+### Switch from FXO lines to VoIP

 If you want to use VoIP, the following is the quickest way to set it up and remove some broken config that causes calls to be sent out via the FXO port which will be unplugged for everyone in Australia, once you are on NBN.

-!!! hint
+!!! warning
-    This code will not work for some Gateway / Firmware combinations (eg [DJA0230](https://forums.whirlpool.net.au/thread/9vxxl849?p=204#r64998059)).
+    This code will not work as is for some Gateway / Firmware combinations because their default configurations are different (eg [DJA0230](https://forums.whirlpool.net.au/thread/9vxxl849?p=204#r64998059)).
 Use:
     ```uci del_list mmpbx.@outgoing_map[*].priority='3' instead of '2'```

 ```bash